langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

     As of LangGraph 0.2.57, the recommended way to set breakpoints is using the [interrupt](../reference/types.md#langgraph.types.interrupt) function as it significantly simpifies **human-in-the-loop** patterns.

-    If you're looking for the previous version of this conceptual guide, which relied on static breakpoints and and `NodeInterrupt` exception, it is available [here](v0-human-in-the-loop.md).
+    If you're looking for the previous version of this conceptual guide, which relied on static breakpoints and `NodeInterrupt` exception, it is available [here](v0-human-in-the-loop.md).

-**Human-in-the-loop** (or "on-the-loop") workflows enhance agent capabilities by incorporating human interactions at key points.
-Common interaction patterns include:

-1. ✅ **Approval**: Pause the agent, present its current state to the user, and allow the user to approve or reject a proposed action.
-2. 📝 **Editing**: Pause the agent, present its current state to the user, and allow the user to make modifications to the agent's state.
-3. 💬 **Input**: Introduce a dedicated graph node to explicitly collect user input, which is then integrated into the agent's state.

-Use-cases for these interaction patterns include:

-1. [**Reviewing tool calls**](#reviewing-tool-calls): Pause the agent to review and edit the results of tool executions.
-2. [**Time travel**](#time-travel): Replay or fork the agent's past actions for further exploration.
+A **human-in-the-loop** (or "on-the-loop") workflow integrates human input into automated processes, allowing for decisions, validation, or corrections at key stages.
+This is especially useful in **LLM-based applications**, where the underlying model may generate occasional inaccuracies.
+In low-error-tolerance scenarios like compliance, decision-making, or content generation, human involvement ensures reliability by enabling review, correction, or override of model outputs.

+## Use cases

+Key use cases for **human-in-the-loop** workflows in LLM-based applications include:

+1. **🛠️ [Reviewing tool calls](#reviewing-tool-calls)**: Humans can review, edit, or approve tool calls requested by the LLM before tool execution.
+2. **✅ Validating LLM outputs**: Ensure accuracy by reviewing, editing, or approving the LLM's generated outputs.
+3. **💡 Providing context**: Enable the LLM to explicitly request human input for clarification or additional details, improving decision-making and accuracy.
+4. **🔍 Debugging**: Investigate and correct errors in the LLM's decision-making process.
+This is mostly developer facing.

-## Persistence
+## Interrupt & Resume

+**Human-in-the-loop** works in the following manner:

-The [persistence](./persistence.md) layer in LangGraph writes a **checkpoint** of the graph state at each step, enabling the graph to **pause** and **resume** execution.
-This functionality is essential for supporting **human-in-the-loop** workflows.
+1. [**Persistence**](./persistence.md): the graph state is saved after each graph step, enabling **pausing** and **resuming** execution.

-## Breakpoints
+2. [**Interrupting execution**](#interrupting-execution): the [`interrupt`](../reference/types.md#langgraph.types.interrupt) function is used to **pause** the graph at specific points for user input.
+3. [**Running the graph**](#run): the graph is executed until it reaches the **breakpoint**.
+4. [**Resuming execution**](#resuming-execution): the [`Command`](../reference/types.md#langgraph.types.Command) primitive allows **resuming** execution based on user input.

+> **Note:** While there are other ways to set breakpoints (e.g., static breakpoints or dynamic exceptions) and resume execution (e.g., by relying on state updates `graph.update_state`), this guide focuses on the `interrupt` function and `Command` primitive as the recommended methods.

+### Interrupt

-The recommended method to set breakpoints in LangGraph is using the [interrupt](../reference/types.md/#langgraph.types.interrupt) function.
-The `interrupt` function pauses execution **from inside a node** and surfaces interrupt information to the client.
-To use the `interrupt` function, the graph must be compiled with a [checkpointer](./persistence.md) to maintain state persistence.
+Use the [interrupt](../reference/types.md/#langgraph.types.interrupt) function to **pause** the graph at specific points to collect user input.
+The `interrupt` function surfaces interrupt information to the client, allowing you to collect user input, validate the graph state, or make decisions before resuming execution.
+The graph must be compiled with a [checkpointer](./persistence.md) to maintain state persistence.

 ```python
 from langgraph.types import interrupt